User Interface Testing

 Skipped tests are listed at the end of a default UI test run.
 You can locally run the skipped test(s).
 Run all skipped tests for a suite with:

 Or run just a particular test by using its unique tag:

 When fixing the bug, remove these skip tags in the PR along with the bug fix code.

 Running all test suites in a single run is not recommended.
-It will take more than 1 hour on a typical development system.
+It will take many hours on a typical development system.
 However, you may run all UI tests with:

 By default, any test scenarios that fail are automatically rerun once.
 This minimizes transient failures caused by browser and Selenium driver timing issues.
 When developing tests it can be convenient to override this behavior.

 You may optionally run the Selenium server locally.
 Docker is now the recommended way, but local Selenium is also possible: